Go to Reviews.org US Edition

 Whether you opt for one month, six months or two years, you can take advantage of a 30-day money-back guarantee (Surfshark doesn’t have a free trial).
 There is also a seven-day free trial, but you need to sign up via the app to access it.

-For comparison, the table below shows how Surfshark VPN compares to our current top five VPN providers.
+For comparison, the table below shows how Surfshark VPN compares to our top-rated VPN providers at Reviews.org.

 After paying more than what was advertised, my next hurdle was during the sign-up process.
 While most of this process is as straightforward as other providers, Surfshark wants you to immediately change your password to something incredibly secure when you sign up via browser.
 This is an admirable inclusion unless, like me, you get stuck on that page and are then are later unable to change your password because the temporary one it assigned you (but didn’t tell you) is requested when you do want to update it.